wayfair/cream/README.md

 ## Dumpread

 Parses a Redis RDB file from a BGSAVE and outputs in a human-readable format.
-It is heavily inspiried by https://github.com/sripathikrishnan/redis-rdb-tools, but that Python implementation was too slow for our production needs.
+It is heavily inspired by https://github.com/sripathikrishnan/redis-rdb-tools, but that Python implementation was too slow for our production needs.
 At Wayfair, we have large Redis clusters with many millions, sometimes billions, of keys per node.
 Writing this in C provided a significant performance improvement,